-Expectations: By the end of this course, students will:

-Creating and Presenting

-- A1.
-The Creative Process: apply the creative process to create a variety of art works, individually and/or collaboratively; - A2.
-The Elements and Principles of Design: apply elements and principles of design to create art works for the purpose of self-expression and to communicate ideas, information, and/or messages; - A3.
-Production and Presentation: produce art works, using a variety of media/materials and traditional and/or emerging technologies, tools, and techniques, and demonstrate an understanding of a variety of ways of presenting their works and the works of others.
+Expectations: By the end of this course, students will 1: Creating and Presenting Reflecting, Responding and Analyzing A1.
+The Creative Process: apply the creative process to B1.
+The Critical Analysis Process: demonstrate an create a variety of art works, individually and/or understanding of the critical analysis process by examining, collaboratively; interpreting, evaluating, and reflecting on various art works; A2.
+The Elements and Principles of Design: apply elements B2.
+Art, Society, and Values: demonstrate an understanding and principles of design to create art works for the purpose of of how art works reflect the society in which they were created, self-expression and to communicate ideas, information, and/or and of how they can affect personal values; messages; B3.
+Connections Beyond the Classroom: demonstrate an A3.
+Production and Presentation: produce art works, using understanding of the types of knowledge and skills developed in a variety of media/materials and traditional and/or emerging visual arts, and identify various opportunities related to visual technologies, tools, and techniques, and demonstrate an arts. understanding of a variety of ways of presenting their works and the works of others.